RocketChat/docs-old/administrator-guides/custom-fields/README.md

 - **defaultValue**: used with a `select` form type to set the default option for the list.

-- **options**: used with a `select` form type for the values that should be on the dropdown list, which follows the pattern `["item1", "item2","item3"]`.
+- **options**: used with a `select` form type for the values that should be on the dropdown list, which follows the `["item1", "item2","item3"]` pattern.
 Use a [javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) to create it.

 - **required**: defines if the field is required for registration; use `true` or `false` in this property.